polkadot-fellows/JIPs/JIP-3.md

     Event ID (ID of the corresponding "work-package submission" event) len++[u16] (Indices of the verified segments in the import list)

+### 173: Sending segment request

+Emitted when a guarantor begins sending a segment request to a previous guarantor (CE 148).
+Note that proof pages need not (and in fact cannot) be requested using this protocol, hence the use of `u16` rather than `Import Segment ID` to identify each requested segment.

+    Event ID (ID of the corresponding "work-package submission" event) Peer ID (Previous guarantor)
+    len++[u16] (Indices of requested segments in overall list of work-package imports)

+### 174: Receiving segment request

+Emitted by the recipient when a guarantor begins sending a segment request (CE 148).

+    Peer ID (Guarantor)

+### 175: Segment request failed

+Emitted when a segment request fails (CE 148).
+This should be emitted by both sides.

+    Event ID (ID of the corresponding "sending segment request" or "receiving segment request" event) Reason

+### 176: Segment request sent

+Emitted once a segment request has been sent to a previous guarantor (CE 148).
+This should be emitted after the initial message containing the request details has been transmitted.

+    Event ID (ID of the corresponding "sending segment request" event)

+### 177: Segment request received

+Emitted once a segment request has been received from a guarantor (CE 148).

+    Event ID (ID of the corresponding "receiving segment request" event) u16 (Number of segments requested)

+### 178: Segments transferred

+Emitted when a segment request completes successfully (CE 148).
+This should be emitted by both sides.

+    Event ID (ID of the corresponding "sending segment request" or "receiving segment request" event)

 ## Preimage distribution events

 These events concern distribution of preimages for inclusion in blocks.